Christianq010/fsnd_linux_config_aws/README.md

  * Show list of packages to be updated - `sudo apt-get update`
  * Upgrade the installed packages - `sudo apt-get upgrade`

+# SSH Reboot and Restart
+* Use `sudo service ssh restart` to restart ssh after changes.
+* Use `sudo reboot` to disconnect and restart VM.

 ## 02. Linux - Setting up your own Web Server